xevrem/ecs-framework/README.md

 # ecs-framework
 ===============

-an ECS framework for javascript (in-work)
+an ECS framework for JavaScript/TypeScript

 ## create an instance: